 - The pattern is worked in a continual round while using a stitch marker.

 - You will need to move the stitch marker to the designated stitch as the pattern progresses.

-- Finished size is approximately a 3 inch base and 2.5 inch height.
+- The finished size is approximately a 3-inch base and 2.5-inch height

 - I used a 3.5 inch round planter